Tohwa/Robot-CMDEngine/README.md

 # Robot-CMDEngine
-A simple CMD renderer, which prints every frame characters to fill up the cmd window.
+A simple CMD renderer, which prints characters to fill up the cmd window, every frame.
 To create the effect of a moving picture.

 # Install
 Just simply add the Robot-CMDEngine folder to your project.